pauladam94/hare_to_uxn/README.md

     - the C compiler can be changed in `Makefile`

 ## Run Uxn code compiled
-Need for :
+Need of this commands to be accessible :
 - `uxnasm` a Uxn assembleur of uxn code generated
 - `uxncli` a Uxn cli emulator for uxn assembly (for testing and cli application)
 - `uxnemu` a Uxn graphical emulator for uxn assembly

 ### On the web:
-- [Here is](https://metasyn.srht.site/learn-uxn/) a playground of uxn.
+- [Here is](https://metasyn.srht.site/learn-uxn/) a playground of the uxntal language.

 ### On NixOs
 Install the `uxn` package to have those 3 binaries accessible.
 The makefile uses